 Walking--There is a lot of walking!
-There's a lot of walking around your resort, to get to transportation, to get to the front gates of the theme parks and then the walking in the theme parks just boggles your mind.
-Start walking before your vacation to make your excessive walking at Disney World easier on yourself.
+There is a lot of walking around your hotel, walking to get to transportation, walking to get to the front gates of the theme parks and then the walking in the theme parks.
+Start walking before your vacation to make your excessive walking at Walt Disney World easier on yourself.
 No exaggeration!!
 Walking in advance with the sneakers you will be wearing at the park will allow you to determine if there are places you need extra cushion to avoid blisters.
 Sneakers and socks are best, of course.
-Don't be alarmed if you start to see a red rash above your sock line on your legs.
-It will get worse the more you walk, too.
-That's what A LOT of walking and standing on your feet does to you.
-It goes away after a couple of weeks.

-Weather consideration--Just because Walt Disney World is the Happiest Place on Earth and located in central Florida does not mean that Mother Nature signed into contract with Walt Disney when he bought all of that land.
-In the Spring and Summer it gets incredibly hot, which it is actually the humidity that makes it feel worse than it really is.
-If you encountered the same temperatures at Disneyland, it's not as oppressive, because they don't have the humidity like the East has.
+Weather consideration--In the Spring and Summer it gets incredibly hot, which it is actually the humidity that makes it feel worse than it really is.
+If you encountered the same temperatures at Disneyland in California, it is not as oppressive, because they do not have the humidity like the East has.
 Afternoon rainstorms are very common, too.
-It can get downright cold in February.
-It can get cold in November, too, but a sweatshirt usually takes care of that and it tends to get warmer as the day goes on, but it's more consistently cool in February.
+It can get downright cold in January.
+It can get cold in November, too, but a sweatshirt usually takes care of that and it tends to get warmer as the day goes on, but it is more consistently cool in February.
 Bring long pants and a coat/sweatshirt.
-While we tend to get excited weeks in advance and start packing, it's best to check the forecast a couple days before you leave and then pack clothes accordingly.
+While we tend to get excited weeks in advance and start packing, it is best to check the forecast a couple days before you leave and then pack clothes accordingly.

 Guide Map--Study your Guide Map and learn the lay of the land before you arrive.
 This will be beneficial when scheduling fastpasses before your vacation, too.
 They have plenty of maps as you enter the parks every day.
 Keep one on you at all times so you can locate a bathroom as soon as someone needs one.
-The maps also give you information on park operating hours, restaurant hours, show times along with times and locations of the Disney characters.
-Tip: you can schedule a fastpass before your vacation to see your favorite Disney character and be sure to take advantage of Extra Magic Hours for Disney Resort Guests ONLY.
+The maps also give you park operating hours, restaurant hours, show times along with times and locations of the Disney characters.
+For more information about FastPasses and tiers, click here.

 Maintenance/Refurbishment Schedule--Be sure to view what could be closed when planning your vacation.
 Click here to see the most recent refurbishment schedule.
 It may still be warm to you in January in Florida, but they tend to close down the waterparks for annual maintenance in January and February.
-It may be swimming weather to you, like us Mainers, but it's not swimming weather to most of the southern population.
-Our pool at our resort was closed for refurbishment in October.
-No swimming for us, but we could've planned in advance to go to a water park, if we wanted to.
+It may be swimming weather to you, like us Mainers, but it is not swimming weather to most of the southern population.
+Our pool at our hotel was closed for refurbishment in October.
+No swimming for us, but we could have planned in advance to go to a water park, if we wanted to.
 Or, it would be a HUGE disappointment if you learned, only once you arrived, that Space Mountain is closed for refurbishment.
-It's good to know in advance so you can make alternative arrangements or so you and your vacation party won't be disappointed.
-There's nothing we can do if rides break down, though.
+It is good to know in advance so you can make alternative arrangements or so you and your vacation party will not be disappointed.
+There are unexpected refurbishments after you book your vacation.
+Be sure to check back for refurbishments even after you book so you can make changes, if needed.
+Yes, people do change their vacation dates if their favorite attractions will be closed.
+There is nothing we can do if rides break down, though.
 I was just about to step into my seat for Space Mountain when they closed the ride and sent a few hundred people down the ramp disappointed, but it is what it is.
 Things happen.

-Water--stay hydrated!!
+Water--Stay hydrated!!
 The number one reason guests get fatigued, sick or light-headed in the park is usually because of dehydration.
 If you are thirsty, you are already dehydrated.
-Walt Disney World has drink carts and drinking fountains everywhere you are walking so it is easy to buy a drink.
+Walt Disney World has drink carts and drinking fountains everywhere.
 You can carry a water bottle in with you.
-Disney does allow you to walk up to every quick service restaurant and ask for water for free.
-The kids may say they're fine, but keep a close eye on their water intake and reinforce drinking water.
+Disney does allow you to walk up to every quick service restaurant and ask for a cup of water for free.
+The kids may say they are fine, but keep a close eye on their water intake and reinforce drinking water.
 Depending on the temperatures and activity, they will need more water than other normal times.

-Lots of People--Just because you chose a time to go to Disney World that is considered to be slow does not mean there are no crowds.
+Lots of People--Just because you chose a time to go to Walt Disney World that is considered to be slow does not mean there are no crowds.
 It just means there are less sardines in the can.
+There are no slow times anymore.
+There are less crowded times.
 Prepare for the worst and hope for the best.
 There are tons of people everywhere.
 There is a line for everything.
-There's only a handful of times we went on a ride with no wait.
-That's just because Disney is that good at keeping things moving.
+There are only a handful of times we went on a ride with no wait.
+That is just because Disney is that good at keeping things moving.
 Lines at Disney can be like the grocery store.
 No one at the checkout counter and then BAM!
-You have long lines all at once and they don't die down for hours or at all, because there's more and more people coming into the parks and making their rounds at their favorite rides.
-If it gets too hectic with too many people, leave that park and go to another park (if you have park hopper passes).
+You have long lines all at once and they do not die down for hours or at all, because there are more and more people coming into the parks and making their rounds at their favorite rides.
+If it gets too hectic with too many people, leave that park and go to another park (if you have park hopper).
 Above all, patience is key.
 Like I said earlier, prepare for the worst and hope for the best.
 You will be relieved and pleasantly surprised when you see a wait time of 15-30 minutes at a ride.
 You will come to realize that those wait times are short!!